“I have been struck again and again by how important measurement is to improving the human condition”Bill Gates, Co Founder of Microsoft

 - General functioning / mental health and wellbeing

-The four questionnaires – which can be completed by anyone for free looking to gain insight into the areas already mentions – are listed below.
+The four questionnaires are listed below.
+They can be completed by anyone for free looking to gain insight into the areas already mentioned.
 The questionnaires are all similar but use language relevant to that role (for example, officiating instead of performing).
 The coaches’ questionnaire is the most different as this also includes a section asking about the coaches’ perceived mental coaching abilities.
 Let’s not pretend or assume that being mentally tough and mentally well automatically makes you a good mental coach.

 Why not jump into the one that is most relevant to you and fill it out now?
 It goes without saying that it is best done in a focused setting and that the more honest you are the more accurate and beneficial the result will be.
 Depending on the time of year one of our team will email you your results within two or three days.
 And if you are the kind of person who wants to actually improve on the scores there is an option to ask for information about our individualised performance psychology services.